multiversx/mx-sdk-js-examples/cookbook/cookbook.md

 ## Delegation management

-To learn more about staking providers and delegation, refer to the official [documentation](/validators/delegation-manager/#introducing-staking-providers).
+To learn more about staking providers and delegation, please refer to the official [documentation](/validators/delegation-manager/#introducing-staking-providers).
 In this section, we'll cover how to:
 - Create a new delegation contract
 - Retrieve the contract address